Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Why me?"

 "Who knows?
 Fellow deathworlder?
-Perhaps something about you cracked through the...overlay personality, perhaps?
+Perhaps something about you cracked through the... overlay personality, perhaps?
 How are we to know?"

 Moj buzzed.
 "I know that answer, easy."